rpokrovskij/opencover4vs.ps1/README.md

         }
     }

-this will not move `appsettings.json` to the `MSTest.exe` execution folder, therefore appsettings.json will be unaccessible for test code.
+this will not move `appsettings.json` to the `MSTest.exe` execution folder, therefore `appsettings.json` will be unaccessible for test code.

+Note: In case of `/nointegration` option MSTest.exe working folder is the MSTest.exe location (like `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\`); otherwise the working folder is MSTest.exe output folder e.g. `$SolutionFolder\TestResults\mstest\roman_DESKTOP-RLA3VAF 2017-04-04 04_22_07` but in any case those folders will not contain `appsettings.json` file so it can't be found.
+Changing OpenCover's working folder doesn't impact on MSTest working folder.

-Workouround: recreate files from resources in unit test constructor.
+**Workouround**: recreate files from resources in unit test constructor.

     [TestClass]
     public class StandardConfigurationUnitTest